l77l77/mbaytas.github.io/crazyflie.md

     	...

     def distance_to(self, other_point):
-        """Calculate linear distance between two poses"""
+        """Calculate linear distance between two pose objects""" ...
-        ...

     def is_valid(self):
-        """Check if any of the coodinates are NaN."""
+        """Check if any of the coodinates are NaN""" ...
-        ...

     def __str__(self):
+        """Print nicely"""
         ...
 ```